galopago/misistemita/c-breakouts/c03/README.md

 ## Usage example #1

-LiFePo4 battery charger, ESP32 module for WiFi advertizing of charge finished.
+LiFePo4 battery charger using an ESP32 module for WiFi advertizing of charge completed.

 All elements wired and installed on backplate       |Ready to enclose                                 |